Use SSL/HTTPS To Rank & Look Better on Google (Updated 2020)

 Note the little, crossed shield icon at the right.
 When clicked, it displays this dialog:

 It is essential that you try to detect and, if necessary, fix this problem after the migration is performed.

 Advanced Configuration & Additional Security Mechanisms

-In addition to SSL/TLS implementation, there are several optional HTTP headers which can be added to the web server configuration in order to make connections and SSL/TLS implementation even stricter.
+In addition to SSL/TLS implementation, there are several optional HTTP headers that can be added to the webserver configuration in order to make connections and SSL/TLS implementation even stricter.

 HSTS – HTTP Strict Transport Security

 This header tells browsers to cache the certificate for a designated period and to connect exclusively via HTTPS in the future.
-Use it if, and only if, you’re absolutely positive that you won’t be switching back to HTTP-only; as once instructed by it, web browser won’t be able to load HTTP-only version of the website until the time value entered in HTTP header configuration runs out (usually 6-12 months).
+Use it if, and only if, you’re absolutely positive that you won’t be switching back to HTTP-only; as once instructed by it, the web browser won’t be able to load the HTTP-only version of the website until the time value entered in HTTP header configuration runs out (usually 6-12 months).

 In addition to the root domain, this header can be also configured to cover subdomains as well.
 Note that this particular configuration might not be what you want if you’re using HTTP-only subdomains for any purpose (staging area, analytics, webmail, etc.).